 - This kind of pseudostratified columnar epithelium is found mostly in the upper respiratory tract (trachea).

-- Shown right is a histological slide of a ciliated pseudostratified epithelium located in the trachea.
-In that slide, the cilia are clearly visible at the apical layer of the cell.
+- Shown right is a histological slide of ciliated pseudostratified epithelium in the trachea.
+In that slide, the cilia are visible at the apical layer of the cell.

 2. Non-Ciliated Pseudostratified Columnar Epithelium

-- These long branching microvilli serves to increase the surface area of the cells lining the different tubules in the body by absorbing the excess liquids from the inner membrane.
+- These long branching microvilli serve to increase the surface area of the cells lining the different tubules in the body by absorbing the excess liquids from the inner membrane.

-- This type of epithelium is found in the membranous part of the male reproductive tract (vas deferens and epididymis).
+- This epithelium is found in the membranous part of the male reproductive tract (vas deferens and epididymis).

 - Shown above is a histological slide of the epithelium in the vas deferens (stereocilia is not that visible).

-Various studies have already been performed (and continuously being performed) in order to increase our understanding of the human epithelia, which in the broader sense can provide new insights that could improve human health as well.
+Various studies have already been performed (and continuously being shown) to increase our understanding of the human epithelia, which in the broader sense can provide new insights that could improve human health as well.

-This article had just showcased the fact that the pseudostratified columnar epithelium, despite its variable forms, plays an important role in many physiological functions.
+This article just showcased that the pseudostratified columnar epithelium, despite its varying forms, plays a vital role in many physiological functions.